-- 2.11.1 The BRCA body and tuned pipe lists for the 2019 season will be available on the BRCA 8th section website on or after March 1st 2019. - 2.11.2 All body approval is subject to change regarding the commercial availability of bodies and is at the discretion of the 8th Section Committee.
-Non EFRA numbered electric only bodies are permitted in 8th Electric class only subject to BTCA 8th Circuit section inspection and approval. - 2.11.3 At the annual section AGM if a proposal is submitted and the proposer is unable to attend the AGM, the seconder can represent the proposal instead.
-Should neither the proposer or seconder be present at the Section AGM then their proposal will not be heard and as such the proposal will be not be discussed.
+- 2.11.1 The BRCA body and tuned pipe lists for the 2020 season will be available on the BRCA 8th section website on or after March 1st 2020. - 2.11.2 All body approval is subject to change regarding the commercial availability of bodies and is at the discretion of the 8th Section Committee.
+Non EFRA numbered electric only bodies are permitted in 8th Electric class only subject to BRCA 8th Circuit section inspection and approval. - 2.11.3 Deleted.